ues-io/uesio/docs/redux/README.md

 ## Structure

-As much as possible we try to use the [Redux Toolkit](https://redux-toolkit.js.org/) and follow the best practices in the [redux style guide](https://redux.js.org/style-guide/style-guide).
+As much as possible we try to use the [Redux Toolkit](https://redux-toolkit.js.org/) and follow the best practices in the [Redux Style Guide](https://redux.js.org/style-guide/style-guide).
 Any deviation from this should be clearly documented.

 We follow the [Ducks pattern](https://www.freecodecamp.org/news/scaling-your-redux-app-with-ducks-6115955638be/) for the most part, but add a few more concepts.